redpwn/rctf/docs/content/configuration.md

 `small` | Boolean.
 Render as sponsor card as small, without image.
 Can be used to distinguish between different sponsor levels.
 `icon` | Required if `small` is not specified.
 A url pointing to an image to use for the sponsor card.

+## Shared Configuration

+There are additional shared configuration options, located in `config/yml/shared.yml`.

+Option|Description
+-|-
+`divisions` | Required.
+A map of `division_name:id` pairs.
+`defaultDivision` | Required.
+The number corresponding to the id of the default division.
+`ctfName` | Required.
+The name of the CTF, should look something like `xxxCTF`.
+`origin` | Required.
+The origin of the CTF.
+This is used for sending emails and is rendered into the HTML.
+`startTime` | Required.
+The start time of the CTF in UTC milliseconds.
+You can generate this by running `+new Date("your date")`.
+`endTime` | Required.
+The end time of the CTF in UTC milliseconds.